 - Adaptive Project Framework

 Why Project management?
-Why not skip it?#why-project-management-why-not-skip-it
+Why not skip it?#

 Projects face a lot of roadblocks, changes, and issues during development.
 This can be controlled and managed better by introducing project management techniques.
 By planning the project, it is easier to predict, plan, and resolve roadblocks.
 Collaboration is handled better and pre-planned execution to measure time and cost.